openshift-4-compliance/openshift-4-compliance-automation/deploy/README.md

 # Deploying policies using the OpenShift Compliance Automation

-This section describes how you can use the framework to deploy policies in the repository.
+This section describes how you can use the framework to deploy policies from the repository to your environment.

 ### Red Hat Advanced Cluster Management for Kubernetes